MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/extracting-information-from-SAP-GUI-UI.md

 The pro-code approach uses VBScript commands to extract information from SAP UI elements.

-Extracting status data such as a newly created Purchase requisition or Plant Maintenance Notification number for example requires access to the status bar UI element that can be accessed like this:
+Extracting status data, such as a newly created Purchase requisition or Plant Maintenance Notification number for example, requires access to the status bar UI element that can be accessed like this:

 session.findById("wnd\[0\]/sbar/pane\[0\]").Text